dpb587/ravelry-api-cli.php/README.md

 Use `--debug-mock {file}` to mock the server response of an API call.

-Use `--debug-log {file}` to log raw HTTP traffic and additional details to a separate file (appended).
+Use `--debug-log {file}` to append raw HTTP traffic and additional details to a separate file.

 ## License